WELCOME TO TALKING OF TRAINS

 The programme runs from September through to April each year and is held at the Surbiton Library Room.
 Classes start at 7.00pm and run until 9.00pm.
 Details of how to get there are on the ' How to find us' page.

-Testament to the success of the classes that over the 50 year history, membership has averaged 55- 60 and is currently about 70 - with some having been members since 1961!
+Testament to the success of the classes that over the 50 year history, membership has averaged 55- 60 and is currently nearly 70 - with some having been members since 1961!
 There have only been three lecturers -John Gilks until 1984, Gerry Siviour 1984 - 2002 and Dick Crane up to date.

 Although run as an educational evening class 'Talking of Trains' is a very social institution where many lasting friendships have been made amongst its members.